karma-runner/karma/docs/config/01-configuration-file.md

 **Default:** `['websocket', 'flashsocket', 'xhr-polling', 'jsonp-polling']`

-**Description:** An array of allowed transport methods between the server and the client.
-This is configuration of [socket.io](https://github.com/LearnBoost/Socket.IO/wiki/Configuring-Socket.IO).
+**Description:** An array of allowed transport methods between the browser and testing server.
+This configuration setting is handed off to [socket.io](https://github.com/LearnBoost/Socket.IO/wiki/Configuring-Socket.IO) (which manages the communication between browsers and the testing server).

 ## urlRoot